The Lord upholds all who are falling,

-In 1999, I had made such a mess of my marriage I had to resign the church I had led for thirteen years and dedicate my days to reconciling with my wife.
-I packed up my young family, moved to the Pacific Northwest where a little church provided us a place to live and me a job.
+In 1999, I had made such a mess of my marriage I had to resign from the church I had led for thirteen years and dedicate my days to reconciling with my wife.
+I packed up my young family, moved to the Pacific Northwest where a little church provided us a place to live, and me a job.
 That job was tearing down a condemned house for $10 per hour.
 An old lady had lived in the house for decades with about eighteen cats.

-Back to the cat lady’s little yellow house—I had already dismantled and hauled off all of the outlying buildings, porch and knocked down many of the non-load bearing walls—it was time to go after the bathroom.
+Back to the cat lady’s little yellow house—I had already dismantled and hauled off all of the outlying buildings, porch and knocked down many of the non-load-bearing walls—it was time to go after the bathroom.
 The vanity came out without much resistance, the sink as well.
 The only thing left was the tub and the toilet.
 I decided to deal with the toilet first.

 I removed the upper tank and carried it out and threw it into my truck to take to the dump.
 I unbolted the bowl from the floor, but it wouldn’t release.
 I pushed and pulled all to no avail.
-Finally, I wrapped my arms around the cold, slick and disgusting bowl and heaved with all my strength.
+Finally, I wrapped my arms around the cold, slick, and disgusting bowl and heaved with all my strength.
 It wouldn’t budge.
-I was frustrated, sad and ashamed of myself.
+I was frustrated, sad, and ashamed of myself.

 I remembered that only two months before I was on the board of trustees of a major Christian organization.
 I was a former president of my denomination in the state of Colorado.
 I was well-respected and admired and successful in almost every way.

-But on this cold, gray, November day in the Northwest, I was trying to tear a toilet out of an old cat-lady’s house.
+But on this cold, gray, November day in the Northwest, I was trying to tear a toilet out of an old cat lady’s house.
 I remember wondering, “How many times had the cat lady sat on this seat I was hugging?”
 I fell back against the bathtub with the sharp smell of that bathroom piercing my nostrils and began to weep, “Oh, God how did I get here?”